Kristina01111000/Drws_site/README.md

 - see if I can automatically add new members to courses
 - make more widgets for promo page
 - send invoice next wednesday (9th)

+Add additional login in here button to mobile top right Change the module chat to lesson chat
+Color issue in forms, text boxes are too similar to background color, to pale green, or creamy color See if i can automatically enroll people when they join Think about colors to see if it can look less old fashioned, think about modern colors For widget: the four element story text bigger, leave “the” the same size Switch the video in course to growing holistically channel Put join here and login in first widget on promo page, make text bigger, remove the dashes Make widget font bigger across the whole site
+Put personal +professional growth to nutrition in one anchor